Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake/getting_started_with_snowflake.md

 use warehouse compute_wh;
 ```

-Finally, you can notice that in the database object browser panel on the left, the `COMPANY_DATA` and `FINANCIAL__ECONOMIC_ESSENTIALS` databases no longer appear.
+Finally, you can notice that in the database object browser panel on the left, the `CYBERSYN_COMPANY_DATA` and `FINANCIAL__ECONOMIC_ESSENTIALS` databases no longer appear.
 This is because the `JUNIOR_DBA` role does not have privileges to access them.

-Switch back to the `ACCOUNTADMIN` role and grant the `JUNIOR_DBA` the USAGE privilege required to view and use the `COMPANY_DATA` and `FINANCIAL__ECONOMIC_ESSENTIALS` databases:
+Switch back to the `ACCOUNTADMIN` role and grant the `JUNIOR_DBA` the USAGE privilege required to view and use the `CYBERSYN_COMPANY_DATA` and `FINANCIAL__ECONOMIC_ESSENTIALS` databases:

 ```SQL
 use role accountadmin;